xavcz/build-with-nova/README.md

-> **Disclaimer:** I can't not ensure you'll be able to make this package work :) If you have any question, don't hesitate to drop by Slack: http://slack.telescopeapp.org
+> **Disclaimer:** I cannot ensure you'll be able to make this package work :) If you have any question, don't hesitate to drop by Slack: http://slack.telescopeapp.org

 # Build with Nova